HendrikKuehne/belief_propagation/README.md

     * Which part of the algorithm breaks down when moving from trees to loopy graphs?
 Kirkley et Al claim that the effect of long loops is negligible, how can this be understood in terms of messages and their normalization?
 * Why are long loops negligible?
     * Many runs of the BP algorithm give exact results when only long loops are present, which is what Kirkley et Al claim in their paper; they do not give a source though.
+        * Intuitive statistical explanation, where the error in loopy BP comes from and why it might be negligible for long loops in ch.
+14.4.2 of [this book](https://doi.org/10.1093/acprof:oso/9780198570837.001.0001) (drafts available [online](https://web.stanford.edu/~montanar/RESEARCH/book.html) for free)
     * :arrow_right: Loops behave like vector iterations, which is not how Kirkleys algorithm works; it is in fact detrimental to the accuracy.
 Vector iterations require many iterations, however, and the longer the loop the more iterations one needs to reach vector iteration territory.
 Long loops will (probably - this is what I expect) introduce larger errors, when one does more iterations in the BP algorithm.
     * :arrow_right: Actually not!
 The eigenvalue spectra of long loops tend to feature one dominant eigenvalue, while all others are neglectable in magnitude.
 See [this section](https://github.com/HendrikKuehne/belief_propagation/tree/main/doc/plots#spectra-of-a-matrix-chain) for details.[^6]
 * Why do we normalize by dividing by $\chi^{3/4}$ in `construct_network`?